One of my goals for this year is to figure out a better hair care routine for both myself and my daughter…

 On the other tree, the bark lies flat.
 So flat that you can barely tell there’s even bark.
 That’s conditioned hair.

-The purpose behind conditioner is to close the cuticles (bark) of the strand of hair (tree), making the cuticles lie down close to the strand and in turn create smooth, supple and manageable hair.
+The purpose of the conditioner is to close the cuticles (bark) of the strand of hair (tree), making the cuticles lie down close to the strand and, in turn, create smooth, supple, and manageable hair.

-Commercial conditioners rely on all sorts of weird and unnatural ingredients (like these) to do this, but fortunately, you can achieve soft, pretty hair naturally with a few items that you likely already have in your kitchen:
+Regular conditioner relies on all sorts of weird and unnatural ingredients (such as sulfates, parabens, and phthalates) to do this, but fortunately, you can achieve soft, pretty hair naturally with a few items that you likely already have in your kitchen:

 - Oils.
-Nourishing oils like olive, coconut, vitamin E and jojoba are the most common.
+Nourishing natural oils like olive oil, coconut oil, vitamin E oil, jojoba oil, and argan oil are the most common.
+Butters like shea butter and cocoa butter work as well.

 - Cold Water.

 I’ve broken this potentially complicated question into three simple questions.
-Your answers to these questions determines which conditioner is best for you.
+Your answers to these questions determine which conditioner is best for you.

 - What do you have on hand?